sahmadr/ColDataUtil/README.md

                         may be specified along with the number of cycles and r=ROW to fix the ENDROW and count the number of cycles from the beginning to ENDROW.
-                t=BEGINTIMESTEP ENDTIMESTEP: by default, all of the data is traversed from start to finish to find the total number of cycles.
+                t=BEGINTIMESTEP t=ENDTIMESTEP: by default, all of the data is traversed from start to finish to find the total number of cycles.
 However, the BEGINTIMESTEP and ENDTIMESTEP may be specified to count the number of cycles within